-Our behavior will always be aligned with the department's values, policies, and procedures.
+Our behavior will always be aligned with FRFR's values, policies, and procedures.

-We trust each other, and each member is concerned with the success of every other member of the department.
+We trust each other, and each member is concerned with the success of every other District member.
 We will all actively help each other be successful.
+Regardless of a member's time with FRFR, they are treated with respect, and all are considered valuable team members.
 If a member can no longer be successful as a part of the organization, we will treat them with dignity and respect and honor their time in the organization appropriately.

 All members are encouraged to seek out coaches and mentors inside and outside the organization to help them improve and grow.
-The department will establish plans for succession and growth.
-The members will seek ways to grow as individuals and become the best servant they can become.
+The district will maintain succession and professional growth plans, supporting such processes with funding and resources to the best of our ability.
+The members will seek ways to grow as individuals and become the best servants they can become.